maritrinez/culturetaMAD/README.md

 ## culturetaMAD

-Data visualization and app of ultural events Madrid (Spain).
+Data visualization and app of cultural events Madrid.
 - Be up-to-date with your favourite events.
 - Find out when tickets are available.